merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 ### Phylogeny with some genomes from NCBI

 Earlier we blasted sequences from each of the refined MAGs, which gave us the idea that these MAGs belong to Candidatus Gracilibacteria.
-To gain more confidence in this taxonomic assignment we will copmute a phylogenetic tree.
+To gain more confidence in this taxonomic assignment we will compute a phylogenetic tree.
 In addition, a phylogenetic analysis is a good way to see things that seem out of the ordinary.
-For example, if your MAG branches far away from other genomes, it could be that there is nothing closely related to it on NCBI (yay for you!), but often it could mean that the sequences you used for phylogeny originate from various populations, namely, you MAG is contaminated (boo!).
+For example, if your MAG branches far away from other genomes, it could be that there is nothing closely related to it on NCBI (yay for you!), but often it could mean that the sequences you used for phylogeny originate from various populations, namely, your MAG is contaminated (boo!).

-We downloaded some genomes that belong to each of the phyla that these CPR MAGs belong to (we included the tow Gracilibateria genomes from _Jouline et al_ that we mentioned before).
+We downloaded some genomes that belong to each of the phyla that these CPR MAGs belong to (we included the two Gracilibateria genomes from Jouline et al. that we mentioned before).

+{:.warning}
+To read about how we usually go about getting genomes for such phylogenomic and pangenomic analyses, you can refer to [this blogpost](http://merenlab.org/2019/03/14/ncbi-genome-download-magic/)

 To see the details of how we generated this phylogeny you can refer to the [section below](#computing-phylogeny).